Linda Crampton is a former biology teacher, a writer, and a long-time pet owner. She currently has dogs, cats, and birds in her family.

 We don't place gifts under the tree until Christmas morning so that they aren't left unguarded.
 The start of Christmas Day is very exciting for our pets because it's the time when gifts are unwrapped.
 We spread the gift-giving throughout the day to prolong the enjoyment and to avoid overexcitement arising from too many presents and treats at once.
 Overexcitement is definitely a potential problem in dogs.

-The dogs are given their own small plates of Christmas dinner with no stuffing, sauce or dessert.
-After their meal they lie contentedly at our feet while we eat.
+Our dogs are given their own small plates of Christmas dinner with no stuffing, sauce, or dessert.
+After their meal, they lie contentedly at our feet while we eat.
 Well-cooked Christmas or Thanksgiving turkey is safe for dogs, but it should be lean and all bones must be removed.

 It's helpful for a pet owner to know some first aid in case problems arise during a celebration or at any other time.
-It's also important to know the address, phone number and open hours of nearby animal emergency clinics as well as the route to the clinics.
+It's also important to know the address, phone number, and open hours of nearby animal emergency clinics—especially during the Christmas holiday—as well as the route to the clinics.
+My family posts this information by the telephone for quick access.

 There may seem to be a lot to think about when considering dog safety during special holidays and festivals.
 Once a safety routine is established it's easy to remember, though, and should become automatic.